ITRS-Group/cordial/tools/geneos/README.md

 > The documentation for commands and their options is [here](docs/geneos.md)

+⚠ Please note that the details on this specific page may be out-of-date and the pages linked in the previous paragraph will be closer to reality.
+We intend to review and update the documentation on this page very soon.

 ## Features

 * Initialise a new installation with a single command
 * Adopt an existing installation created using older tools
 * Operate Geneos across a group of servers with a single command
 * Create Geneos compatible AES256 encoded passwords and other credentials
 * Manage certificates for TLS connectivity between Geneos components
 * Change instance settings without editing files
 * Download, install and update Geneos software